peternied/opensearch-devops/README.md

 ## OpenSearch DevOps

-A community repository for devops-related code, such as Helm charts, Ansible playbooks, or Kubernetes etc...
+A community repository for devops-related code, such as Helm charts, Ansible playbooks, or Kubernetes etc...a

 ## Contributing